rprimas/ascon-verilog/README.md

 | auth_valid | Authentication output is valid.                                              |
 | auth_ready | Test bench is ready to accept authentication result.                         |

-You can have a look at `rtl/tb.sv` for an example of how the Ascon core interface can be used.

 ## Quick Start

 - Install the Verilator open-source verilog simulator with **version >= 5.0**: